GrygrFlzr/are-we-there-yet/README.md

 ### Deploying to Vercel

-<del>This is the recommended method.</del>
+This is the recommended method.

-Not recommended until Deschtimes webhook can properly support Vercel.
-Use Netlify for now.

 1. Fork this repository.
 2. [Login to Vercel](https://vercel.com/login).
 GitHub, GitLab, Bitbucket, and plain e-mail are all supported.
 Create a new project.